NicolasBoyer/lit-analyzer/packages/lit-analyzer/readme/usage.md

 ## Usage

+It works like lit-analyzer but it's not recommanded to use wapitis-analyzer like this.
+Prefer lit-analyzer in this case !

 `lit-analyzer` analyzes an optional `input glob` and emits the output to the console as default.
 When the `input glob` is omitted it will analyze all components in `src`.

 <!-- prettier-ignore -->